William Contreras Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 17th-ranked team ERA across all MLB pitching staffs (4.25).
+- The Pirates' 4.33 team ERA ranks 18th among all MLB pitching staffs.

-- The Pirates give up the first-fewest home runs in baseball (78 total, one per game).
+- The Pirates allow the second-fewest home runs in baseball (80 total, one per game).

+- Hill (7-7) gets the starting nod for the Pirates in his 17th start of the season.
+He's put together a 4.55 ERA in 89 2/3 innings pitched, with 80 strikeouts.

+- The lefty's most recent appearance was on Tuesday against the San Diego Padres, when he threw six innings, surrendering four earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.